B2B inbound marketing. Align your sales process to your target market

 B2B Inbound Marketing

-Many people we speak to have a clear conceptual idea of how it what the structure looks but many fail to grasp how the mechanics work.
+Many people we speak to have a clear conceptual idea of how the structure looks but many fail to grasp how the mechanics work.
 How they translate those mechanics to new website visitors and how those visitors turn into leads for their sales team.
 Here, we'll try and sum up why inbound works rather than how it works.
-Hopefully, this will provide some insight into why people are making the shift how it could work for your business.
+Hopefully, this will provide some insight into why people are making the shift and how it could improve your business.

 Connected Marketing Activity

 We get to take a look at a lot of marketing plans.
 Now I must admit a lot of the marketing plans we look at are sales-driven.
 Now in principle, there is no problem with sales and marketing working hand in hand.
 But, when I talk about sales-led marketing plans - what I mean is a list of stuff.
 A marketer is under pressure from sales to deliver leads, and they decide a long list of 'busy activity is the right way to satisfy their sales colleagues.
 But, those tactics are normally piecemeal, let's send a tweet about X, let's write a blog about product Y, let's do PPC on Z. The tactics themselves are not wrong - but no common thread knits together any single element together.
 Inbound allows you to structure and interlink your tactics into a coherent structure.
 Pulling in real actionable data that can measure success and will enable you to plan your next stream of work.